Shubhamb7/automate-kafka-deployment/README.md

 Mirror Maker for data replication accross region

-Linked in Cruise Control or Provectus Kafka UI for monitoring
+Linked in Cruise Control or Provectus Kafka UI for User Interface